cbl-dart/cbl-dart/packages/cbl/README.md

 This package only contains Dart code and requires binary libraries to be packaged with any app that wants to use it.
-For Flutter apps, you need to add `cbl_flutter` as a dependency to include those library in the build. `cbl_flutter` currently supports iOS, macOS and Android.
+For Flutter apps, you need to add `cbl_flutter` as a dependency to include those libraries in the build. `cbl_flutter` currently supports iOS, macOS and Android.

 ```pubspec